d-warfield/Deep-Learning-with-Python-TensorFlow-and-Keras-tutorial/README.md

 # Deep-Learning-with-Python-TensorFlow-and-Keras-tutorial
-A gentle introduction to deep learning with Python, TensorFlow, and Keras
+A quick introduction to deep learning with Python, TensorFlow, and Keras

 <h1>Overview</h1>
 <p>This is a simple tutorial for individuals interested in learning more about Deep Learning.
 In this tutorial, we build a deep learning neural network that is capable of predicting handwritten digits.
 You will learn how to do the following:</p>